ladyengineersena/chronotherapy-ai/README.md

 ## Evaluation Metrics

 - **Efficacy**: Probability of response, tumor shrinkage percentage
-- **Safety**: Probability of gradeâ‰¥3 toxicity, days with severe adverse events
+- **Safety**: Probability of grade>=3 toxicity, days with severe adverse events
-- **Composite Reward**: Weighted combination (efficacy âˆ’ Î» Ã— toxicity)
+- **Composite Reward**: Weighted combination (efficacy - lambda * toxicity)
 - **Bandit Metrics**: Cumulative regret, average reward over time

 ## Ethics & Legal

-âš ï¸ **IMPORTANT**: This is a research prototype.
+**IMPORTANT**: This is a research prototype.
 Model outputs are for research purposes only and should NOT be used to direct clinical care.

 ### Key Requirements: